 Dr. James Hutchinson still remembers the day the local newspaper ran a story about him with the title, “Negro MD gets a permit.”
 Instead of getting mad, he jokes that it was free advertising for his practice.
 He became one of the first black doctors in the state of California back in the 1950s.
 Over 60 years later, he’s still at.

-As we celebrate this year’s Black History Month in partnership with the National Black Nurses Association, discover a true pioneer in the field of medicine.
+As we celebrate this year’s Black History Month, discover a true pioneer in the field of medicine.

 San Mateo’s First Black Doctor